Quantum Network of Assets (QNA): A Density-Operator Framework for Market Dependence and Structural Risk Diagnostics: Introduction

-Within the QNA framework, we extract two key observables:
+We introduce the \textit{Quantum Network of Assets} (QNA), an information-theoretic representation in which rolling asset-level feature trajectories are embedded into a density-matrix formalism.
+This construction is \emph{quantum-inspired but not physical}: no assumptions are made about quantum behaviour in financial markets.
+Instead, the framework uses the mathematical properties of density operators, entropy, and mutual information to describe cross-asset dependence in a normalized operator representation.
+Mathematically, the resulting object is closely related to a Gram/covariance operator built from standardized rolling feature blocks, so its eigenspectrum is naturally connected to rolling PCA, effective-rank, absorption-ratio, and spectral-entropy summaries \cite{jolliffe_cadima,litterman_scheinkman,roy_vetterli,kritzman_systemic}.
+We therefore treat classical spectral methods as benchmarks rather than foils: QNA is intended to complement them by providing a common representation for entropy, purity, standardized structural deviations, and partition-based extensions.

-\begin{itemize} \item \textbf{Entanglement Risk Index (ERI)} - a measure of cross-asset structural connectivity derived from quantum mutual information.
-High ERI reflects the compression of effective market degrees of freedom, a signature of tightening systemic coupling.
+Within the QNA framework, we derive two structural indicators that summarise different aspects of market organisation:

-\item \textbf{Quantum Early-Warning Signal (QEWS)} - the temporal dynamics of quantum entropy, which highlight transitions between network regimes.
-QEWS is not proposed as a predictive trading indicator, but as a structural lens for detecting periods of rising interdependence. \end{itemize}
+\begin{itemize} \item \textbf{Entanglement Risk Index (ERI)}, a scalar purity-based summary of structural mixing and non-separable cross-asset dependence.
+We retain the acronym for continuity, but interpret it as an operator-based dependence measure rather than as a claim about physical entanglement.

-Our emphasis is therefore \textit{structural rather than predictive}.
-While QNA may exhibit early signals before major market drawdowns, the primary contribution of this work is to show that quantum-information tools reveal aspects of market organisation that classical statistics systematically overlook.
-In particular, the presence of non-Markovian coupling, compression of network dimensionality, and rapid entropy shifts suggest an analogy to decohering quantum systems, where measurement or external shocks trigger the collapse of a previously diffuse state into a more rigid structure.
+\item \textbf{Quantum Early-Warning Signal (QEWS)}, defined from the temporal dynamics of entropy-based structural measures.
+QEWS is designed as a diagnostic indicator of abnormal structural deviation relative to recent history, rather than as a predictive trading signal. \end{itemize}

-The remainder of this paper demonstrates how QNA is constructed, how ERI and QEWS emerge naturally from the quantum representation, and how these quantities behave in comparison with classical correlation across major market episodes.
-We highlight that the quantum view does not replace classical correlation; instead, it generalises it, offering a complementary and often more expressive measure of complexity and dependency in financial networks.
+The emphasis of this study is therefore \textit{structural rather than predictive}.
+The proposed indicators are intended to characterise how dependence geometry evolves through time, not to forecast prices or returns.
+In particular, the framework highlights changes in effective dimensionality, structural mixing, and abnormal departures from recent operator states.
+These phenomena are consistent with the view of financial markets as adaptive systems in which dependence reconfiguration often accompanies, and sometimes leads, observable price adjustment.